-- G75.
-You may select as many codes as apply to the OFUM's current situation.
-(See BC1-BC3/DE1-DE3 QxQs for definitions of employment status.) - G76-82.
-If this person's employment was irregular, try to get as much information as you can about each job in 2004.
-We're after total hours (weeks x hours-per-week) and total amount earned. - G77.
-For Spanish interviews, record answers verbatim in Spanish and translate into English at post-interview edit. - G78.
+G76-82.
+If this person's employment was irregular, try to get as much information as you can about each job in 2008.
+We're after total hours (weeks x hours-per-week) and total amount earned.
+G77.
+For Spanish interviews , record answers verbatim in Spanish and translate into English at post-interview edit.
+G78.
 List total annual income from each job here.
-If R gives you a per month or per week rate, record the unit of time and number of units. - G79.
-This figure should be the number of weeks in which any work was done. - G81.
-If employment was irregular and R can't give hours per week, get an estimate of the total number of hours worked in 2004 at that job. - G83.
-"Income" in this sequence refers to non-labor income; all income from work should be included at G78, not here. - G84 Series Retired or disabled adults may have income from pension plans or Supplemental Security Income (SSI).
+If R gives you a per month or per week rate, record the unit of time and number of units.
+ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.
+G79.
+This figure should be the number of weeks in which any work was done.
+G81.
+If employment was irregular and R can't give hours per week, get an estimate of the total number of hours worked in 2008 at that job.
+G83.
+"Income" in this sequence refers to non-labor income; all income from work should be included at G78, not here.
+G84 Series Retired or disabled adults may have income from pension plans or Supplemental Security Income (SSI).
 If they received Social Security and you recorded it back in G31-G35, do not record it again.
 But, if you missed this Social Security, collect it here and make an F2 note.
 If R mentions "welfare," ask whether the welfare is ADC, AFDC, or some other kind.
 Get the explicit source whenever possible.
 Income from interest, dividends, and trust funds should also be included here.
+G84a-mm ENTER "1.0" and F2 NOTE for responses that do not fit, such as large or negative amounts.